When the Centre was founded by Mary Robinson she intended to create,

 - Overseas.

-Individual Membership is open to all members of the public.
+Ordinary Membership is open to all members of the public.
 It is of greatest benetit to sole practitioners, consultants, academics, employees and all persons who wish to keep up to date with developments in European Law.
-Individual membership costs €180 per year.
+Ordinary membership costs €180 per year.

 Associate Membership